mars1980/mmp100Compressed/README.md

 7. Students will be able to create a Project Proposal that includes a written project description that identifies audience and goals, wireframes and a site map.

 ##Measurement of Learning Outcomes
+1. Each Student will have a finished homepage to represent their work in the class
+2. Each Student will create a short animation that they are able to embed into a website
+3. Each Student will have a 4 page website on a topic of their choice

 ---
 ##Course Expections + Grading Rhubric